-The cluster of education uses and sports and recreation pitches give an opportunity to build a continuity of knowledges and lore, through these important centres, linking to increased physical activity for communities.
+The cluster of sports and recreation spaces give an opportunity to build continuity of knowledge and lore, linking to increased physical activity for communities.

 New developments to deliver cultural spaces for both practice and performance.
 Close links to public transport and nearby existing residential communities create a cultural catchment.